openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/deploy_openshift.rst

 Configure the container registry
 ********************************

+..
+TODO(aschultz): include reference to deploy guide
-Follow :doc:`container_image_prepare` to configure TripleO for the container image preparatio.
+..
+Follow :doc:`container_image_prepare` to configure TripleO for the container
+.. image preparatio.

 This generally means generating a `/home/stack/containers-prepare-parameter.yaml` file: